 Having improved your understanding of leadership and developed your skills, you will be well-placed to lead not only your own organisations but also the wider SEND/ALN system.

-- four modules delivered through online group learning sessions plus an initial orientation session
+- three modules delivered through online group learning sessions

 - three online meetings in action learning sets